How To: Island Hopping in Aruba, Bonaire and Curacao

 The flights between the islands only take half an hour and checking in and out is fairly easy because there are so few passengers.
 Make sure to fill out all sorts of passenger locator documents before going, so it will be a lot quicker.

-How Much Time Do I Need for Island Hopping in Aruba Curacao and Bonaire?
+How Much Time Do I Need For Island Hopping in Aruba Curacao and Bonaire?

 All in all, I suggest taking three weeks for your island hopping vacation.
 Especially Aruba and Curacao are a bit bigger and have a lot to offer, so you might wanna take your time.